SunlayGGX/Storm/README.md

 - **Storm-ModelBase**: This module is the base for each modules.
 It contains everything that could be used to bind the modules together without the need to reference each other.
 - **Storm-Physics**: This module is responsible for initializing and managing Physics computations.
 - **Storm-Profiler**: This module is to allow getting some profiling data.
 This does not intend to replace the Visual Studio buit-in tool or any other external library, but just a way to register times, speed, ... and display it inside the Storm application UI or logging it.
+- **Storm-Script**: This module is to abstract scripting used inside the engine.
+Under the hood, it is lua, but it can change and this module is here to hide it.
 - **Storm-Serializer**: This module is to handle serialization process.
 Serialization for cooking the simulation into real time replay for example.
 - **Storm-Space**: This module is where we implement the space visualisation of the domain.
 Be it Voxels, Grids, octree, ...
 This is where we compute and store element for a fast neighborhood search.
 - **Storm-Simulator**: This module is where the Simulation classes would be.
 It is responsible to handle SPH.